 How to Unshrink Cotton Clothes•

 Despite our best efforts, shrinkage happens.
 It can occur even after we take all the necessary precautions.
 Sometimes a garment will shrink without having been exposed to heat and simply by going through the normal wash cycle.
 There’s a special brand of devastation felt upon discovering a new cotton dress has shrunk just enough to make it too short.
-Fortunately, shrinkage is reversable in many cases!
-I’ve found that relaxing a material back to its original shape works best when you’re trying to make it longer and is less successful at making it wider.
+Fortunately, shrinkage is reversible in many cases!
+We've found that relaxing a material back to its original shape works best when you’re trying to make it longer and is less successful at making it wider.

 What you’ll need